StatStud/techblog/content/posts/s2and-data.md

 - **author_id**: Unique author name combination

 ## Relationship between Papers.json and Signatures.json
-The common variable between both of these datasets is quite simple: **signature_id** serves as a common key.
+The common variable between both of these datasets is quite simple: **paper_id** serves as a common key.

 ![](/s2and14.png)